write-the-docs-quorum/quorum-meetups/README.md

   needs.

+## Responsibilities of participating meetups

+Participating local meetup organizers agree to:

+- Find a speaker for one approximately one event on a rotating basis.
+- Either emcee or find an emcee for their event.
+- Help promote each regional event with their meetup members--not just the month that they arranged the speaker.
+- Attend as many regional super meetups for your region as possible.
+- (Optional): It could help to have 1-2 core team members who can assist in coordinating the Zoom calls and communicating with meetup organizers.

 ## How to participate in Quorum

-We can launch a new quorum in a region if we have at least 4 or more meetups in a given region that are interested in participating.
+We can launch a new quorum in a region if we have at least 4 or more local meetups in a given region that are interested in participating.

 To join the discussion, join the [Write the Docs Slack](https://www.writethedocs.org/slack/) and add yourself to the `#meetup-organizers-quorum`.
 You can also send a direct